Performance Academy for Strings

 - Playing at the stated repertoire level does not ensure acceptance into the Performance Academy for Strings.

-- Please also fill out and submit a PA Audition Information Form online, or call the Preparatory Office to obtain an Audition Information Form.
+- Please also fill out and submit a PA Audition Information Form online, or contact the Preparatory Office to obtain an Audition Information Form.

 - Please note: Students who audition for Pre-Conservatory Violin Program (PCVP) will automatically be considered for the Performance Academy for Strings and do not need a separate audition for the Performance Academy.
 PCVP auditions also serve as auditions for Performance Academy Chamber Music and Peabody Youth Orchestra.
 Returning Performance Academy students do not need to audition.